isomerpages/moe-marisstellahigh/_admission/FAQs (Secondary).md

 *  Must my son/ward take Higher Chinese Language while in the school?

-At Secondary 1, all of our students are offered the chance to take Higher Chinese Language.
-While the school offers the option to do so, it is not compulsory and a student may indicate his preference of taking either Higher Chinese Language or Chinese Language.
+At Secondary 1, all of our students are to take Higher Chinese Language.

 *  Can my son/ward choose to drop Higher Chinese if he cannot cope with the subject?

 Yes, he can.
-However, students who have started Higher Chinese Language in Secondary 1 are encouraged to continue doing so until Secondary 3, where they will take the O-Level Chinese Language examination, before making a decision to continue or not.
+However, students who have started Higher Chinese Language in Secondary 1 are to continue doing so until Secondary 3, where they will take the O-Level Chinese Language examination, before making a decision to continue or not.
 This is because learning a language takes time.

 *  Does the school offer Posting Group 1 or 2 courses of study?